-The development of the South North Springbank ASP area requires careful and sensitive integration of future business uses that are adjacent to existing and planned residential and agricultural areas.
+The development of the South Springbank ASP area requires careful and sensitive integration of future business uses that are adjacent to existing and planned residential and agricultural areas.
 The goals and policies of this section are intended to achieve a compatible interface and to mitigate the impact of business uses.

-- 11.1 Local plans for business uses adjacent to the residential land uses and the Business Transition areas shown on Map 05: Land Use Strategy shall include an interface strategy that addresses the policies of this section. - 11.2 The local road network within the Business-Residential Interface area should be separated and/or buffered from adjacent residential area.
+- 11.1 Local plans for business uses adjacent to the residential land uses shown on Map 05: Land Use Strategy shall include an interface strategy that addresses the policies of this section. - 11.2 The local road network within the Business-Residential Interface area should be separated and/or buffered from adjacent residential area.